Pilhyeon/Awesome-Weakly-Supervised-Temporal-Action-Localization/README.md

 # weakly-superivsed-temporal-action-localization
 A curated publication list on weakly-supervised temporal action localization.

 This repository is made to facilitate navigating the mainstream on weakly-supervised temporal action localization.
 Please note that only **accepted** papers (for reliability) by **conferences** (for brevity) are contained here.

 *Last updated: 2020/12/28*

 ## Performance table
 The mean average precisions (mAPs) under the standard intersection over union (IoU) thresholds are reported.
 For example, '@0.5' indicates the mAP score at the IoU threshold of 0.5.
+The AVG denotes the average mAP under the IoU thresholds from 0.1 to 0.7 (for THUMOS'14) or from 0.5 to 0.95 with a step size of 0.05 (for ActivityNet both versions).

-Links to the implementations are attached if available. 'o-' and 'u-' indicate the official and the unofficial implementations, respectively.
+In addition, links to the implementations are attached with their framework specification if available. 'o-' and 'u-' indicate the official and the unofficial implementations, respectively.

 (*: additional use of trimmed videos, &dagger;: additional use of action count information, &Dagger;: additional use of pose information)

 ### THUMOS'14